VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

     	Whether to disable automatic response cache reset if a sample with timestamp outside -search.cacheTimestampOffset is inserted into VictoriaMetrics
   -search.disableCache
     	Whether to disable response caching.
-This may be useful during data backfilling -search.latencyOffset duration
+This may be useful during data backfilling -search.graphiteMaxPointsPerSeries int
+    	The maximum number of points per series Graphite render API can return (default 1000000) -search.graphiteStorageStep duration
+    	The interval between datapoints stored in the database.
+It is used at Graphite Render API handler for normalizing the interval between datapoints in case it isn't normalized.
+It can be overriden by sending 'storage_step' query arg to /render API or by sending the desired interval via 'Storage-Step' http header during querying /render API (default 10s)
+  -search.latencyOffset duration
     	The time when data points become visible in query results after the collection.
 Too small value can result in incomplete last points for query results (default 30s)
   -search.logSlowQueryDuration duration